Chrisdoan9/Chrisdoan9/README.md

 - Pathway analysis and modeling using GSVA, fgsea, and linear regression (manuscripts in preparation)
 - Cell cell interaction analysis (manuscripts in preparation)
 - Spatial transcriptomics analysis using Visium and MERFISH data

+I have two first-author manuscripts in preparation.
+One identifies protective pathways in APOE2 carriers and disease-driving pathways in APOE4 carriers, offering insight into why some people resist Alzheimer’s while others are at higher risk.
+The other uncovers cell-cell communication changes in Alzhimer's disease and cognitive resilience.

 ## Languages & Tools